 Click here for an inventory of all Holocaust-period records Gesher Galicia has indexed and made available on the All Galicia Database.

-Donations by check should be in US dollars, made payable to Gesher Galicia, Inc. and mailed to:
+Donations by check should be in US dollars, drawn on a US bank, made payable to Gesher Galicia, and mailed to: